QTAKE Server USER GUIDE 2.1

 CENTRAL module is used to run your own central server in case QTAKE Cloud Sync is not an option.
-It provides synchronization of multiple units as well as client access over the internet.
+It provides synchronization of multiple units (QTAKE Server instances) on the local network or over the internet.

 MULTI module allows you to activate up to 5 projects.
 Active projects can run simultaneously, providing full functionality using a single instance of QTAKE Server.

 PRO module allows you to synchronize other clip media types, such as ProRes, DNxHD, RAW, etc.

 QTAKE Server user interface is designed as a single window with multiple tabs to provide simple and fast access to all features.

 - User button - Allows you to log in with your user credentials.